IfM Briefing: Innovation for Food Security and Sustainability

 How can innovation management strategies be used by food companies and their supply chains to address the issues around food security and sustainability?

-This short 2-hour Briefing will bring together practitioners and researchers to discuss and share insights and best practice, equipping industry participants with ideas, inspiration, priorities and strategies for implementation.
+This two-hour Briefing will bring together practitioners and researchers to discuss and share insights and best practice.
+Participants will leave with ideas, inspiration, priorities and strategies for implementation.

 - Hear from leading Cambridge academics on research into food security and sustainability, and practical implications for decision making in the food industry.